RelaiXed2 -- DIY balanced pre-amplifier

 indented to be readable for persons with some electronics background.

-Component list and prices: Component table.
+Component list and prices: New:

 A zip file with datasheets of all electronic components used in the design.